solana-labs/solana/docs/src/backwards-compatibility.md

 ---

-As the Solana developer ecosystem grows, so does the need for clear expectations around breaking API and behavior changes affecting applications and tooling built for Solana.
+As the Solana developer ecosystem grows, so does the need for clear expectations around breaking API and behavior changes affecting applications and tooling built for Solana by Anza.
 In a perfect world, Solana development could continue at a very fast pace without ever causing issues for existing developers.
 However, some compromises will need to be made and so this document attempts to clarify and codify the process for new releases.
+Furthermore, there will be a growing number of validator clients maintained seperately by distinct teams.
+Coordinating across these teams to ensure the reliability of the network will require ongoing communication.

 ### Expectations

-- Solana software releases include APIs, SDKs, and CLI tooling (with a few [exceptions](#exceptions)).
+- Agave software releases include APIs, SDKs, and CLI tooling (with a few [exceptions](#exceptions)).
-- Solana software releases follow semantic versioning, more details below.
+- Agave software releases follow semantic versioning, more details below.
 - Software for a `MINOR` version release will be compatible across all software on the same `MAJOR` version.